 Q. Would Jim be a guest at my convention or event?

-A. If you are a convention organizer and want to invite Jim to a future event, send an invite to Jim’s publicist, Rosanne Romanello (Rosanne.Romanello [at] us.penguingroup.com).
-Jim’s schedule is planned far in advance–invitations received in 2013 will be considered for attendance in 2015.
+A. If you are a convention organizer and want to invite Jim to a future event, send an invite to Jim’s publicist, Alexis Nixon (Alexis.Nixon [AT] us.penguingroup.com).
+Jim’s schedule is planned far in advance–invitations received in 2015 will be considered for attendance in 2017.
+(Please note that 2015 and 2016 are now closed to convention invitations.)
 Jim will generally pick two or three smaller events annually to attend in addition to some larger ones (like Comic Cons, Dragon Con, etc.).
 He also goes on signing tours in to correspond with the release of new Dresden novels.
 You can see a list of cons and signings Jim will be attending on the site calendar.

 Q. How many books is Jim writing for the Dresden Files?

 A. 23ish: 20ish “case books,” like those we’ve seen so far, plus a 3-book apocalyptic trilogy.
-Book #14, Cold Days, hit bookstores in November 2012.
-Book #15 does not yet have a name or release date yet, but we’ll make an announcement as soon as we have something to report.
+Book #16, Peace Talks does not have a release date yet, but we predict it may arrive late 2015/early 2016.

 Q. Has Jim considered collecting an anthology of Dresden Files short stories?
 Or, What is Side Jobs?